 It took three of us.
 To lift it into the back of my truck.
 A milk can full of cash.
 It's an astonishing amount of money.
 Anyway, I still have it in one of my barns.

-Have you looked at any of the money in there, could be a collectible?
-Do They have any numismatic value to them?
+Have you looked at any of the money in there?
+Could it be a collectible?

 And I guess the most exciting flip I ever did was I bought a house and its contents for $132,000.
 That night, I had it sold to a neighbor for her daughter moving up to Florida for 178,000.